What is Vectoring Technology

 Vectoring roll-out in Belgium is part of the worldwide vectoring deployment.
 Several suppliers are working on development of their own vectoring technologies: such as Alcatel-Lucent for Belgium, Austria and Turkey or Huawei, which is the supplier to Telecom Italia, Eircom, Swisscom and service providers in other countries.
 For most of them, vectoring will be commercially rolled-out by the following years.

-All VDSL2 cards will be replaced by Belgacom (Proximus) starting from February 2014, street cabinet per street cabinet.
+In February 2014 Proximus started to replace VDSL2 cards, street cabinet per street cabinet.
 As for second requirement, the efficient estimation of the cross-talk between VDSL2 lines, the additional functionality at the CPE side is defined by the International Telecommunication Union (ITU vectoring standard, G.993.5 (G.vector).

 On the hardware level, VDSL2 line can only be vectored if two following requirements are fulfilled: modem installed on it should be vector-compliant and, at the same time, each modem installed on every other line of the same bundle is vector-compliant or at least vector-friendly.
 Otherwise, a modem, which is not at least vector-friendly, is installed on any other VDSL2 line, will interfere with the calculation of the cross-talk between the lines.
 Thus, the cross-talk from some line will remain uncancelled, resulting in an unpredictable negative impact on all other lines of the bundle.